MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/enterprise-scale-landing-zone.md

 ## Architecture

 You need to understand and plan for all critical areas of your deployment architecture.
-This article describes the key components of the landing zone architecture in Azure with regard to Oracle database services.
+This article describes the key components of the landing zone architecture in Azure about Oracle database services.

 ## Landing zone architecture

 The following diagram is a conceptual reference architecture that shows the critical design areas in an Oracle on Azure landing zone accelerator.

 :::image type="content" source="media/reference-architecture-oracle-landing-zone-accelerator.png" alt-text="Diagram showing the reference architecture of Oracle on Azure landing zone accelerator.":::

 ## High-level Oracle landing zone architecture

 Use the reference architecture as a starting point.
-You can download the [Visio file](https://microsofteur.sharepoint.com/:u:/t/DataMod/ETuAV2_4kd9ErT3xmusXJL8B9nIv8xKMQi709VE2iV_omA?e=fC5kNW) and modify it to fit your specific business and technical requirements when you plan your landing zone implementation.
+You can download the [Visio file](https://microsof.sharepoint.com/:u:/t/DataMod/ETuAV2_4kd9ErT3xmusXJL8B9nIv8xKMQi709VE2iV_omA?e=fC5kNW) and modify it to fit your specific business and technical requirements when you plan your landing zone implementation.

 As shown in  the reference architectural diagram, the Oracle databases are deployed on virtual machines.
 You can change the sizes and numbers of virtual machines to accommodate your organization's needs.
 The network layout in this example is simplified to demonstrate architectural principles and isn't intended to describe an entire enterprise network.
 ## Subscriptions